 Knowing how your retirement savings compares to your peers can be helpful.
-A financial advisor can help you manage your retirement savings and plan for the future.
+Speak with a financial advisor today to work on a retirement plan for the future.

 Average Retirement Savings by Age

 First, it can’t be stressed enough that too many of us aren’t even saving for retirement.
 According to the Federal Reserve, one in four Americans have no retirement savings.
-Taking them and people who aren’t saving enough into account, the Employee Benefit Research Institute estimated the retirement savings deficit to be $4.13 trillion.
-The average retirement savings shortfall is about $48,000 per individual.
+Taking them and people who aren’t saving enough into account, many publications have estimated that the nation’s retirement savings deficit is in the trillions.

 What Is the Median Household Net Worth?